-Alternatively it is possible to use the method ParticleTypeAddAll, which is convenient to generate a size distribution using several size bins.
-In this case one needs to define one particle type for each size bin.
-For many size bins the control file becomes very lengthy if one uses ParticleTypeAdd repeatedly.
-ParticleTypeAddAll requires as input an array of string including all filenames of the single scattering data files and the variable pnd_field_raw which includes the particle number density fields for all particle types.
+Alternatively it is possible to use the method ScatSpeciesPndAndScatAdd.
+It is, e.g., convenient to generate a size distribution using several size bins, where each scattering element constitutes one size bin.
+ScatSpeciesPndAndScatAdd creates a new scattering species and adds all data of all covered scattering elements to this species.
+It requires as input an array of string including the filenames of the single scattering data files for all individual scattering elements and the name of the data file holding the complete variable pnd_field_raw, i.e., the particle number density fields for all scattering elements at once.
 Using this function, one has to make sure that the order of the filenames containing the single scattering data corresponds to the order of the particle number density fields in pnd_field_raw.

-After reading the data the workspace variable pnd_field is calculated using pnd_fieldCalc:
+After reading the data the workspace variable pnd_field is calculated using pnd_fieldCalcFrompnd_field_raw:

 '''

 Calculate the particle number density field

-pnd_fieldCalc
+pnd_fieldCalcFrompnd_field_raw

 '''

-The definition of the single scattering data along with the corresponding particle number density fields is common in both scattering modules, the DOIT module described in Chapter 18 and the Monte Carlo module described in ARTS Theory, Chapter 8.
+The definition of the single scattering data along with the corresponding particle number density fields is common in both scattering modules, the DOIT module described in Chapter 18 and the Monte Carlo module in Chapter 19.